wtsnjp/twoot.py/README.md

 All configuration done.
 Thanks!
 ```

-When the setup mode is completed successfully, all necessary configuration will be stored under `$HOME/.twoot.py`.
+When the setup mode is completed successfully, all necessary configurations will be stored under `$HOME/.twoot.py`.
 No toots nor tweets are sent within the setup mode.

-> Note: If you want to change these configuration, execute `python twoot.py --setup` to start setup mode once again or just edit `$HOME/.twoot.py/default.json` directly.
+> Note: If you want to change these configurations, execute `python twoot.py --setup` to start setup mode once again or just edit `$HOME/.twoot.py/default.json` directly.

 ### Regular running